19 Super-Smart Tips on How to Save Money on Utilities

 Utilities are the services used to run your home, which include water, electric and gas.
 Some may consider phone, internet and other services utilities as well, but we’ll just stick to the first three.

-Because your electric bill is the main one that can get out of hand — and is probably top of mind as we contend with this unwelcome summer heat — we’ll start with how to lower electricity bills.
-If you have gas heat and gas-powered appliances, some of these tips will be useful in the winter as well.
+Because your electric bill is the main one that can get out of hand — and is probably top of mind as we contend with high temps — we’ll start with how to lower electricity bills.
+If you have gas heat and gas-powered appliances, some of these tips will be useful as well.

 Tips and Tricks for Saving Money on Your Electric Bill

-Whether you’ve fallen victim to paying nearly half your rent or mortgage just to keep the lights on, or you’re just starting out and want to know what to expect, try these tips for cutting back your electric bill.
+Whether you’ve fallen victim to paying nearly half your rent or mortgage just to keep the lights on, or you’re just starting out and want to know what to expect, try these tips for cutting back your electric bill — and, if you have one, your natural gas bill, too.

 1. Change Air Filters and Keep Vents Clean

-If you’ll be gone during the day (and don’t have pets at home), set the thermostat a little higher than what you’d otherwise leave it at.
+If you’ll be gone during the day (and don’t have pets at home), set the thermostat a little higher than what you’d otherwise leave it at during the summer.
 You can also save energy by turning the thermostat up a smidge at night.

 But don’t get too stingy with the cool air.
-If you set the temperature too high while you’re away, your unit will have to work even harder to cool the place down when you get home.
-This drives your energy bill up and can also stress the unit, and no one needs added stress — not even your air-conditioning unit.
+If you set the temperature too high while you’re away, your unit will have to work even harder to cool down the place when you get home.
+This drives your energy bill up and can also stress the unit, and no one needs added stress — not even your HVAC system.

 If you own a home, you can really put it on autopilot by investing in a programmable thermostat that adjusts the temperature according to the schedule you set.
 You can get a smart programmable thermostat and use voice control or your phone to adjust the temp while you’re home.
 Some even remind you to change the air filter!